South Island Kokako

-Limited Edition signed Giclée print by David Elliot - only 200 in total.
+Limited Edition (200) signed Giclée print by David Elliot

-Shows the the South Island Kokako (now possibly extinct) from the book First Map: How James Cook Charted Aotearoa New Zealand, written by Tessa Duder and illustrated by David Elliot.
+Shows the the South Island Kokako (now probably extinct) from First Map: How James Cook Charted Aotearoa New Zealand, written by Tessa Duder and illustrated by David

 This is one of six beautiful illustrations from the book now available as high-quality, limited edition Giclée prints.